davidemania/ofxFFGLSpoutBridge/README.md

 An OSX version using Syphon would be interesting, but at the moment I don't have time to investigate its feasibility.

+Note: the openFrameworks app can be built either using 32 bits or 64 bits architecture, according to your taste, but the FFGL plugin must be 32 bits for Arena up to 5 and 64 bits for Arena 6 (and higher).
+For other hosts check the host documentation or just try and see which one works.

 Known issues
 ------------
 The OSC link currently is only directed from Host to Client.
 It would be easy enough to add support for the other direction, but it's not there yet.